nocentino/sql-s3-object-integration/README.md

 BACKUP DATABASE TestDB1 TO URL = 's3://s3.example.com:9000/sqlbackups/TestDB1.bak' WITH COMPRESSION, STATS = 10, FORMAT, INIT
 ```

-When you're all finished you can use `docker-compose down --rmi local --volumes` to stop all the containers and destory all the images and volumes associated with this environemnt.
+When you're all finished, you can use `docker-compose down --rmi local --volumes` to stop all the containers and destroy all the images and volumes associated with this environment.

-## Polybase and s3 Data Virtualiation Enviroment
+## Polybase and s3 Data Virtualisation Environment

 Second, in this repo's `polybase` directory, there's a script `demo.sh`.
-This has the commands you'll need to start up the environment and do a basic connectivity test using a Polybase based access to s3-compatible object stroage.
+This script has the commands you'll need to start up the environment and do a basic connectivity test using Polybase-based access to s3-compatible object storage.
 To start everything up, you'll change into the `polybase` directory and run `docker-compose up --build --detach`.
 This docker-compose manifest will do a few things...let's walk through that.

-This docker-compose manifest starts off the same as the backup one above, it creates the certificate needed, it starts a configured MinIO container, and then creates the required user and bucket in MinIO.
+This docker-compose manifest starts the same as the backup one above.
+It creates the certificate needed, starts a configured MinIO container, and then creates the required user and bucket in MinIO.
 It also copies a simple CSV file into the MinIO container.
-This is the data we'll access from SQL Server over via Polybase over s3.
+This is the data we'll access from SQL Server via Polybase over s3.

-Since Polybase isn't enabled in the published container image `mcr.microsoft.com/mssql/server:2022-latest` we have to build a container image for SQL Server with Polybase installed.
+Since Polybase isn't enabled in the published container image `mcr.microsoft.com/mssql/server:2022-latest`, we have to build a container image for SQL Server with Polybase installed.
 And that's what we're doing in the `sql1` service in the dockerfile named `dockerfile.sql`.

 Once you're ready to go, start up the environment with `docker-compose up --build --detach` and follow the steps in `demo.sh`

-With the SQL Server container up and running let's walk through the steps needed to access data on s3 compatible object storage.
+With the SQL Server container up and running, let's walk through the steps to access data on s3 compatible object storage.

 Confirm if the Polybase feature is installed, 1 = installed